 One of the things we learn in physical and organic chemistry is the state of electron orbitals.
-We can understand the state of a molecule by first learning how electrons exist.
+By learning how electrons exist, you will be able to understand the state of molecules.

-But as quantum mechanics, the state of the electron is abstract and unusually difficult to understand.
+However, the electron states studied in quantum mechanics are abstract and unusually difficult to understand.
 For example, there are many people who try to study organic chemistry without a deep understanding of the electron orbital state.

 However, if you learn about the electron state, you can understand the phenomenon more deeply.
 Pauli exclusion principle and Hund’s rules are two examples of these electron states.